OpenLMIS/openlmis-stockmanagement-validator-extension/README.md

 ## <a name="extensions"></a> Extensions & configuration file directory

-It is possible to change the path where the .jar files and configuration file should be placed.
+It is possible to change the path where the jar files and configuration file should be placed.
 It is defined in `docker-compose.yml` file:

 ```